uwetom/media-production-worksheets/week_15-VR-Lighting-and-UI/README.md

 ![canvas sale](images/ui_panel.jpg)

-### Challenge 1
+### Challenge - change button colour

 - Change the colours of the buttons so the user gets feedback when they interact with them.

 ![canvas sale](images/button_colors.jpg)

-- Change the text on the text box and button to something appropriate, later we will use the button to turn the light on and off.
+- Change the text on the text box and button to something appropriate, later we will use the button to turn a light on and off.

 ### UI events